3 Spatial data operations

 ndvi = (nir-red)/(nir+red)

-To “prepare” the multi-band raster for rasterio.plot.show, we therefore reverse the order of the first three bands (to go from B-G-R-NIR to R-G-B), using the [:3] slice to select the first three bands and then the [::-1] slice to reverse the bands order, and divide by the maximum to set the maximum value at 1:
+When plotting an RGB image using the rasterio.plot.show function, the function assumes that values are in the range [0,1] for floats, or [0,255] for integers (otherwise clipped) and the order of bands is RGB.
+To prepare the multi-band raster for rasterio.plot.show, we, therefore, reverse the order of the first three bands (to go from B-G-R-NIR to R-G-B), using the [:3] slice to select the first three bands and then the [::-1] slice to reverse the bands order, and divide by the raster maximum to set the maximum value to 1.

 landsat_rgb = landsat[:3][::-1] / landsat.max()